EHBI(LEGAL) - SPECIAL PROGRAMS: ADULT AND COMMUNITY EDUCATION

-Tuition and fees shall not be charged unless the District is statutorily authorized to do so.
+Tuition and fees shall not be charged unless a district is statutorily authorized to do so.
 Funds generated by tuition and fees shall be used for the AEL instructional program.
 40 TAC 805.45

 Reimbursement for Community Education

-If the Board elects to provide community education for all age groups, it may be eligible for reimbursement for the costs of the program.
+If a board elects to provide community education for all age groups, it may be eligible for reimbursement for the costs of the program.
 In order to receive reimbursement, it must submit an application in accordance with TEA rules and reimbursement shall be made to the extent authorized.